pism/pism/doc/sphinx/climate_forcing/surface.rst

 It re-interprets near-surface air temperature to produce the top surface ice temperature.

-Similarly to :ref:`sec-surface-pdd`, SMB is defined as
+Similarly to the :ref:`sec-surface-pdd`, SMB is defined as

 .. math::